peyjmonahmad/Default-Classification-Project/README.md

 Next, I utilized several classification models to accurately predict loan defaults.
 These algorithms include logistic regression, K nearest neighbors, and random forest.
 All the models made fairly smooth predictions, but one still performed better than others.
 I also did some hyperparameter tuning to find optimal parameters without overfitting the model.

 Lastly, I analyzed coefficients of the results to establish default likelihood changes for each unit increase/decrease of a specific feature.
-The process of the modeling can be found in the Final Project (.ipynb) notebook.
+The process of the modeling can be found in the Loan Default Prediction (.ipynb) notebook.

 I constructed a basic flask web application that lets you input a few features and predicts whether you will default or honor your loan!
 The code for this app can be found in the flask_default (.py) notebook.